lolcommits/lolcommits-lolsrv/README.md

 you've already captured.
 Syncing is then performed after each commit, only uploading images that have not already been synced.

 You configure the plugin by setting the base url of the remote server.
-To sync lolcommits the server must respond to these requests.
+The server must respond to these requests.

 **POST /uplol**